Guifecha/couchcritics/README.md

 # couchcritics
  IHC project

-To run a Next.js application on a new machine, you need to follow these steps:
+To run this Next.js application on a new machine, you need to follow these steps:

-Install Node.js and npm: Next.js requires Node.js and npm (which comes with Node.js) to run. https://nodejs.org/
+Install Node.js and npm: https://nodejs.org/

 Navigate to the project directory:

 ```
 cd couchcritics
 ```
-Install the dependencies with the following command:
+Install the dependencies:

 ```
 npm install